chris-armstrong/dynaglue/README.md

 ## Prerequisite Knowledge

-This library assumes you have a solid understanding of DynamoDB partition and sort keys, primary and secondary indexes, and assumes you understand how single-table designs work in theory.
+This library assumes you have a good understanding of DynamoDB partition and sort keys, primary and secondary indexes, and assumes you understand how single-table designs work in theory.

 If you're unsure what any of this means, first learn how to build applications using DynamoDB: